rillonline/writing/kearsarge/kearsarge.md

 "I'm with you there."
 I said.

-Tara Lee laughed. \<p\>"An interesting suggestion," she said.
+Tara Lee laughed.
+"An interesting suggestion," she said.
 "But I think I'll pass tonight."

 I smiled, too.